 This is also the time when the gardener must be prepared to rip up, dig out, cut back.

 In my garden, I become ruthless with shears and shovel, many of the hopes and dreams of last summer are bundled onto the compost heap.

 This process of creation and destruction is also the dilemma of the writer.
 There always comes that moment when the writer must be prepared to destroy.
 Hemingway, so lean and spare a writer, was ruthless in his ability to cut words, rip out sentences, throw away entire novels.
 His garden would doubtless have been clean-lined and minimalist, marching rows of the useful vegetable patch and perhaps one exotic palm tree, but no wild roses, no daisies.

-I share these thoughts about gardening and writing with Billie, who is an artist.
-Billie reminds me that artists, too, have to be prepared to destroy in order to create.
+I share these thoughts about gardening and writing with Jo, who is an artist.
+Jo reminds me that artists, too, have to be prepared to destroy in order to create.
 She tells me that when she makes a mistake in a painting, she first tries to paint over it, but sometimes, she has to start with a clean canvas.